 Drive on the safe side and book in today for a service or a 65 Point Vehicle Inspection Report.

 Could you stop in time?

 There are warning signs that your brakes need some work, like vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If your car is doing any of these you should get it checked out by a specialist.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.